phpearth/docs/oop/anti-patterns.md

----
-title: "What is an anti-pattern?"
+# What is an anti-pattern?
-updated: "March 10, 2017"
-redirect_from: "/faq/object-oriented-programming/anti-patterns/what-is-an-antipattern/"
-permalink: "/faq/object-oriented-programming/anti-patterns/"
----

 > An anti-pattern is a common response to a recurring problem that is usually
 > ineffective and risks being highly counterproductive.
 The term, coined in